wpilibsuite/allwpilib/README.md

 On macOS ARM, run `softwareupdate --install-rosetta`.
 This is necessary to be able to use the macOS x86 roboRIO toolchain on ARM.

-On linux, run `sudo apt install gfortran`.
-This is necessary to be able to build WPIcal on linux platforms.

 On linux, run `sudo apt install libx11-dev libgl-dev libxcursor-dev libxrandr-dev libxinerama-dev libxi-dev` to be able to build things depending on glfw.

 ## Setup